 Don’t forget to check the tire pressure by using a tire gauge before taking off on your winter road trip.

 You should also ensure you have a spare tire that is properly inflated.
-Proper tire pressure is not only essential for safety, it will improve your vehicle’s gas mileage and performance.
+Proper tire pressure is not only essential for safety, but it will also improve your vehicle’s gas mileage and performance.

 Check Your Battery and Other Fluids